DrGFreeman/dynamo-pandas/README.md

 >>> from dynamo_pandas import put_df, get_df, keys
 ```

-The `put_df` function add or updates the rows of a dataframe into the specified table and takes care of the required type conversions.
+The `put_df` function adds or updates the rows of a dataframe into the specified table, taking care of the required type conversions (the table must be already created and the primary key column(s) be present in the dataframe).

 ```
 >>> put_df(players_df, table="players")